hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 | Server | - | \*\* | \*\* | \*\* | \*\* |

 - &#x2713;: Works perfectly.
-- \*: It works, but it's laggy/unresponsive at fullscreen (1920x1200).
+- `*`: It works, but it's laggy/unresponsive at fullscreen (1920x1200).
 Making the editor 1/2 or 1/3 of that size makes it run better.
-- \*\*: Untested, but should work fine.
+- `**`: Untested, but should work fine.
+- `-`: Not available.

 ## 📥 Downloads